ilgooz/handbook/token/README.md

 #### Supply limitations

-- Software is used to determine the daily real circulating volume
+- The Daily Traded Volume (DTV) is calculated from the aggregation of the last 24h traded volume of the major crosses against the MESG Token.
 - 0-6% of of the previous day's actual DTV will be released into circulating supply each day.
 The exact percentage fluctuates to maintain optimal market health.
 - A smart contract is used to ensure that no more than 6% DTV is released, including the allocation for Sale, Team and Founders.
 - Releasing MESG Tokens based on actual volume protects tokens in slow/bear markets by keeping released quantities low.
 More tokens will be released in faster markets.